-The principal accounting policies adopted in the preparation of the financial statements are set out below.
+The accounting policies that are material to the consolidated entity are set out below.
 These policies have been consistently applied to all the years presented, unless otherwise stated.

 New or amended Accounting Standards and Interpretations adopted

 The consolidated entity has adopted all of the new or amended Accounting Standards and Interpretations issued by the Australian Accounting Standards Board ('AASB') that are mandatory for the current reporting period.